MetaFam/metagame-wiki/docs/how-does-it-work/phases-of-metagame.md

 The main goal of _Phase I_ is to build a hub for anyone interested in decentralized organizations & applications.
 A library of guides & portals to anything one might need to build them & a community of people to support them.

-The meme of this phase is _A Decentralized Factory_; a collective of decentralized teams, churning out the building blocks we’re going to use to build a decentralized world.
+The memes of this phase are _An Onboarding Machine_ & _A Decentralized Factory_; a simple way of onboarding people to Web3 & helping them understand crypto beyond "numba go up", as well as a collective of decentralized teams, churning out the building blocks we’re going to use to build a decentralized world.

 ### Goals: